AI-Planning/pddl-generators/nomystery/README.txt

 resources.
 The generator first creates a random connected undirected graph with n nodes, and it adds k packages with random origins and destinations.
-The edge weights are uniformly drawn between 1 and an integer W. The optimal solver computes the minimum required amount of fuel M, and the initial fuel supply is set to [C ×M], where C ≥1 is a (float) input parameter of the generator.
+The edge weights are uniformly drawn between 1 and an integer W. The optimal solver computes the minimum required amount of fuel M, and the initial fuel supply is set to [C×M], where C >= 1 is a (float) input parameter of the generator.
 The parameter C denotes the ratio between the available fuel vs. the minimum amount required.
 The problem becomes more constrained when C approaches 1.